-Average cell phone bill in the U.S. is now over $80, which means a family of 2–4 could be spending in excess of $200 monthly.
-If you compare that to the most recent U.S. median household income levels ($60,000), you can reasonably estimate that over 3.5% of the average American family’s income goes towards their cell phone bill.
+The average cell phone bill in the U.S. is now over $80, which means a family of 2–4 could be spending more than $200 monthly.
+If you compare that to the most recent U.S. median household income levels ($60,000), you can reasonably estimate that over 3.5% of the average American family’s income goes toward their cell phone bill.

 That’s a sizable chunk of a household budget and we need to be careful about this expense.
 In this guide, we will explain the key reasons your cellphone bills are high and what you can do about it.

 Usually, when you buy the new iPhone or Samsung Galaxy “for free”, the cell phone company tricks you into committing to a two-year contract.
 They want to make sure they would be able to suck another $4,000+ from you over those two years.
 That’s why they give you the phone for free.
 It is not easy to break a contract because it will cost you a lot.

 Here Is the Best Path Forward: